Fuel supply outages (NZ)

 Water services outage, Auckland, NZ

-This was a single-infrastructure outage case study undertaken under the ERI programme to test and refine Non-Spatial MERIT.
+This was a single-infrastructure outage case study undertaken under the ERI programme to test and refine the Non-Spatial MERIT tool..
 The pilot study was developed in collaboration with Watercare and involved a hypothetical scenario of significant interruption in water service provision in Auckland.

 Electricity transmission outage, Auckland, NZ

-This study was part of the ERI programme, using Interoperability MERIT to assess a short-term outage associated with an electricity transmission outage in the Auckland Region.
+This study was part of the ERI programme, using the Interoperability MERIT tool to assess a short-term outage associated with an electricity transmission outage in the Auckland Region.
 (Client: Vector/Transpower)

 Transportation disruptions following the Kaikoura earthquake, NZ